 These individuals believe these nutrient-dense foods — these “superfoods” — cancel the effects of the unhealthy foods they eat.
-They believe these superfood protect them from chronic disease, and that’s just not true.
+They believe these superfoods protect them from chronic disease, and that’s just not true.

-Most doctors and nutrition experts applaud the use of superfood when used in combination with a balanced diet that emphasizes whole foods, contains a variety of necessary nutrients, and limits refined sugars.
-In the context of an overall SANE diet, superfood give your health an extra boost.
+Most doctors and nutrition experts applaud the use of superfoods when used in combination with a balanced diet that emphasizes whole foods, contains a variety of necessary nutrients, and limits refined sugars.
+In the context of an overall SANE diet, superfoods give your health an extra boost.

-As long as you eat a SANE diet of non-starchy veggies, nutrient-dense proteins, whole-food fats, and low-fructose fruits, these 12 superfoods will help you meet your health and weight loss goals.
+As long as you eat a SANE diet primarily composed of non-starchy veggies, nutrient-dense proteins, whole-food fats, and low-fructose fruits, these 12 superfoods will help you meet your health and weight loss goals.

-This reddish-purple berry has gotten a lot of press lately as a miracle fruit.
-The acai berry, grown in Central and South America, has been found to be a rich source of antioxidants.
+The acai berry is a reddish-purple fruit that measures one inch in length.
+Originally from Central and South America, this fruit comes from an acai palm tree.
+It has gotten a lot of press lately as a miracle fruit, as it has been found to be a rich source of antioxidants.

 In fact, the Natural Standards Research Collaboration, an impartial scientific organization, tested acai berry in 2006 and found it had the highest level of antioxidants of any food they had tested to date.
 (Antioxidants destroy disease-causing free radicals).

-This inch-long berry is packed with fiber, healthy fats, protein, and loads of vitamins and minerals.
-Some of the vitamins and minerals it contains include vitamins A, E, and C; and minerals potassium, iron, calcium.
+This berry is packed with fiber, healthy fats, protein, and loads of vitamins and minerals.
+Some of the vitamins and minerals it contains include vitamins A, E, and C, and minerals potassium, iron, and calcium.

-Research indicates the acai berry may protect against heart disease, aid in weight loss, stabilized blood pressure, strengthen the immune system, and much more.
-Studies also show acai berry can reduce inflammation, easing the pain of osteoarthritis.
+Research indicates that acai berries may protect against heart disease, aid in weight loss, stabilize blood pressure, strengthen the immune system, and much more.
+Studies also show acai berries can reduce inflammation, easing the pain of osteoarthritis.

-The avocado, thought to have originated in South Central Mexico, has become a much-cherished American fruit.
+Thought to have originated in South Central Mexico, the avocado has become a much-cherished American fruit.
 It not only goes great with a variety of meals, but it is also one of the most nutritious superfoods you can eat.

-Studies show avocado can aid weight loss, help regulate blood sugar levels, and lower cholesterol and triglyceride levels.
+Studies show avocados can aid weight loss, help regulate blood sugar levels, and lower cholesterol and triglyceride levels.